Documentation

 Subjects

-Subjects define who the statement matches.
-At least one of identity_types, identities, groups, group_names, or identity_emails must be non-empty.
-Matching is OR: if the identity matches any subject criterion, the statement applies.
+Subjects define who the statement matches through principal SRNs (Stellar Resource Names).
+Each statement's subjects block must contain principal_srns with at least one entry.
+Matching is OR: if the identity matches any principal SRN, the statement applies.

 Subject field Type Description